 March 17, 2026 is marked by NVIDIA GTC and several major launches.
 OpenAI releases GPT-5.4 mini and nano, its most capable compact models to date, which come close to the full model on several benchmarks.
-The NVIDIA Nemotron Coalition grows with the addition of Mistral AI and Perplexity.
+The NVIDIA Nemotron Coalition gains momentum with Mistral AI and Perplexity joining.
 Perplexity simultaneously opens Comet Enterprise with full MDM governance, Claude Code v2.1.77 doubles the generation limit for Opus 4.6, and GitHub, Anthropic, Google, and OpenAI join forces to fund open source security to the tune of $12.5 million.

 GPT-5.4 mini and nano: OpenAI’s compact models

-17 March — OpenAI launches GPT-5.4 mini and GPT-5.4 nano, its most powerful compact models to date.
-These two variants bring GPT-5.4 capabilities into formats optimized for high-volume workloads, with lower latency and lower cost.
+March 17 — OpenAI launches GPT-5.4 mini and GPT-5.4 nano, its highest-performing compact models to date.
+These two variants bring GPT-5.4 capabilities into formats optimized for high-volume workloads, with reduced latency and lower cost.

 GPT-5.4 mini significantly improves on GPT-5 mini in code, reasoning, multimodal understanding, and tool use, while running more than twice as fast.
-It comes close to the performance of the full GPT-5.4 model on several key evaluations, including SWE-Bench Pro and OSWorld-Verified.
+It approaches the performance of the full GPT-5.4 model on several key evaluations, including SWE-Bench Pro and OSWorld-Verified.

-GPT-5.4 nano is the smallest and least expensive version of the GPT-5.4 family, designed for tasks where speed and cost matter most: classification, data extraction, ranking, and simple code sub-agents.
+GPT-5.4 nano is the smallest and least expensive version of the GPT-5.4 family, designed for tasks where speed and cost come first: classification, data extraction, ranking, and simple code sub-agents.

 | Evaluation | GPT-5.4 | GPT-5.4 mini | GPT-5.4 nano | GPT-5 mini |